 Big brands always seem to have the edge over anyone or anything they do.
 It seems like they own some magic formula that works every time they use it.
 The reality is they possess few traits that set them apart.
-Let’s unfold them one by one:
+Let’s unfold the Digital marketing Traits of Big Brands one by one:

 1. Staying on top of all trends/ Experimenting with persona

 Big brands and their marketing heads relentlessly work on newer trends and aren’t afraid to try out new stuff.
 They experiment with newer technologies on websites and ads and incorporate creative and unique content to give their customers a flawless and exciting experience.
 Take an example of brands like Nike, which teamed with Snaps, Facebook Messenger’s chatbot technology, to promote its Jordan brand in 2018.
 The bot’s goal was to send articles from Jordan’s most recent blog, newsletter, and website to Nike’s Facebook fans via Messenger.